 - Marketing knows an increase of X amount in X tactic will generate X leads.
 Sales determines that the best leads come from X territory and take X amount of time to close.
 Customer success knows required resources for onboarding and ongoing training.

-- With finance in the lead, each department receives the funding they need, plan execution starts and predictable revenue is generated – without habitual budget cuts.
+- With finance in the lead, each department receives the funding they need, plans execution starts and predictable revenue is generated – without habitual budget cuts.